diogogithub/gnu-social/INSTALL.md

 - gettext       For multiple languages.
 Default on many PHP installs;
                 will be emulated if not present.
 - exif          For thumbnails to be properly oriented.
-- php-ds        For faster data structures; will be emulated if not present.

 You may also experience better performance from your site if you configure a PHP cache/accelerator.
 Most distributions come with "opcache" support.